 Size and Weight Comparison

-The weight of a lens is as important as its external dimensions, especially if you are planning to hand hold your camera and lens combination for longer periods.
+The weight of a lens is equally significant as its external dimensions, particularly if you intend to handhold your camera and lens combination for extended periods.
 Nikon 85mm f1.8G weighs 350g, which means it is 200g (36%) lighter than the Nikon 85mm f1.4D which has a weight of 550g.

 Below you can find the dimension and weight table of the Telephoto Prime Lenses in Nikon F (FX) Mount for size comparison purposes.

-Telephoto Prime Lenses in Nikon F (FX) Mount for Size Comparison
+Telephoto Lenses in Nikon F (FX) Mount for Size Comparison

 Lens Mounts